sdiehl/wiwinwlh/tutorial.md

 IncoherentInstances
 -------------------

-Incoherent instance loosens the restriction that there be only one specific instance, will be chosen based on a more complex search procedure which tries to identify a *prime instance* based on information incorporated form `OVERLAPPING` pragmas on instances in the search tree.
+Incoherent instances loosens the restriction that there be only one specific instance, it will be chosen based on a more complex search procedure which tries to identify a *prime instance* based on information incorporated form `OVERLAPPING` pragmas on instances in the search tree.
 Unless one is doing very advanced type-level programming use class constraints, this is usually a poor design